 A little more than three months after its blockbuster IPO, it has gotten relatively quiet around Snapchat.
 Even after reporting less than stellar first-quarter earnings last month, the company’s stock price never dropped below the IPO price of $17.

-There remains a bit of skepticism regarding the company’s long-term outlook though, and not everyone is convinced that Snapchat’s popularity among Millennials justifies its parent company’s $20+ billion valuations.
-Aside from the obvious threat that Facebook (including Instagram) poses to Snap’s long-term success, marketers have yet to fully embrace Snapchat.
+There remains a bit of skepticism regarding its long-term outlook, though, and not everyone is convinced that Snapchat’s popularity among Millennials justifies its parent company’s $20+ billion valuations.
+Aside from the apparent threat that Facebook (including Instagram) poses to Snap’s long-term success, marketers have yet to embrace Snapchat fully.

 According to a recent report by the Social Media Examiner, just 7 percent of marketers used Snapchat in the first quarter of 2017, which is worlds apart from Facebook’s 94 percent adoption rate.
-However, even Twitter, Instagram and Pinterest are used by a significantly larger portion of the 5,700 marketers taking part in the survey.
+However, even Twitter, Instagram, and Pinterest are used by a significantly more significant portion of the 5,700 marketers taking part in the survey.

-Considering the fact that Snapchat’s user base is relatively small compared to other social media platforms, the messaging app is proving a potential advertising platform for some marketers.
-One would assume that companies could reach Snapchat’s users in other ways, say by advertising on Instagram which has a much larger audience.
+Because Snapchat’s user base is relatively small compared to other social media platforms, the messaging app is proving a potential advertising platform for some marketers.
+Therefore, one would assume that companies could reach Snapchat’s users in other ways, say by advertising on Instagram, which has a much larger audience.
 However, that might not be as easy as it sounds.